Key Takeaways

 Each deadline is enforceable with penalties

-Obligations for General-Purpose AI models become applicable.
+Obligations for General-Purpose AI models became applicable.
 Every GPAI model must have technical documentation, a training data summary, and a copyright compliance policy.
 Systemic-risk models face additional evaluation, mitigation, incident reporting, and cybersecurity requirements.
-The European AI Office oversees enforcement directly — not national authorities.
+The European AI Office supervises GPAI compliance directly, not national authorities, though its fining powers didn't arrive until a year later.

-Extended deadline for high-risk AI systems that are safety components of products regulated under existing EU sectoral legislation (medical devices, vehicles, aviation, etc.).
-These systems get an additional year because they must also comply with sector-specific conformity procedures.
+Latest deadline for high-risk AI systems that are safety components of products regulated under existing EU sectoral legislation (medical devices, vehicles, aviation, etc.), deferred from August 2, 2027 under the Digital Omnibus.
+These systems get the longest runway because they must also comply with sector-specific conformity procedures.

-This isn't speculation.
-The same dynamic played out with GDPR.
-Organisations that invested early in data protection infrastructure — Salesforce, Microsoft, SAP — used their compliance as a competitive differentiator that outlasted the regulation's novelty.
+This isn't speculation: the same dynamic played out with GDPR.
+Organisations that invested early in data protection infrastructure used their compliance as a competitive differentiator that outlasted the regulation's novelty.
 The OECD AI Principles and the G7 Hiroshima AI Process are converging on the same standards.
 EU compliance today positions you for global compliance tomorrow.

 The 90-Day Compliance Sprint